xchwarze/flipperzero-firmware-wPlugins/applications/external/upython/README.md

 Due to memory fragmentation it's possible, that the application crashes when you start it.
 If this happens, just try again (the crash doesn't harm your device).

+> [!IMPORTANT]
+> This problem is already addressed to the firmware developers in [this issue](https://github.com/flipperdevices/flipperzero-firmware/issues/3927).
+> Nevertheless, running the uPython application from the SD card is still a heavy task for the Flipper.

+_I'm thinking about publishing a fork of the original firmware with uPython bundled as a core service._
+_This would mitigate all the memory problems._
+_The SD card version would still be there and maintained, but possibly with a limited set of features._

 ## Development

 This section is only relevant, if you want to build the FAP on your own.